client-side/throttle/README.md

 A Throttle instance distributes permits at a desired rate, blocking if necessary until a permit is available.

+### Java Version Support

+Version `0.2.6` is the latest version to support Java 8.
+Future versions will support the latest Java version that is out at the time of release.

 ###### Submit two tasks per second:

 ```java